icebob/moleculer-java-site/docs/caching.md

 ### Off-heap memory cacher

-Off-heap cache is similar to MemoryCacher, but stores entries in the off-heap RAM.
+The `OHCacher` is similar to `MemoryCacher`, but stores entries in the off-heap RAM.
-This cache is slower than MemoryCacher, but it stores entries in compressed form.
+This cache is a bit slower than `MemoryCacher` because it stores entries in a serialized and compressed form.
-OHCacher is the solution to store huge amount of data in memory;
+`OHCacher` is the solution to store huge amount of data in memory;
-if you plan to store few thousands (or less) entries in the cache, use the faster MemoryCacher, otherwise use OHCacher.
+if you plan to store few thousands (or less) entries in the cache, use the faster `MemoryCacher`, otherwise use `OHCacher`.
 Supports global and entry-level TTL.

 **Required dependency**